gnodi/danf/doc/test/ajax-app.md

 }
 ```

 At this point, everything should be ok.
-To start your application just go in the working root directory and call `node app-dev`.
+To start your application just go in the working root directory and call `node app-prod`.
 The server should start:

 ```sh